yvanvds/yvanvds.github.io/_posts/2017-12-03-msvc-crossplatform-development-Part-1.md

 layout: post
 title: MSVC Crossplatform Development Part 1
 ---
-This is the first part of a series about crossplatform development with Visual Studio.
+**C++ Library Code** This is the first part of a series about crossplatform development with Visual Studio.
 A small C++ library will be created and ported to all possible platforms.
 C# wrapper libraries will also be created and used.
 <!--more-->

 The complete source code for this series can be found on [GitHub](https://github.com/yvanvds/yvanvds.github.io/tree/master/codeProjects/DemoTools).